spyhere/tmtr/README.md

 1. Clone the repo
 2. Inside the repo run `./install.sh`

-It will create a wrapper script inside `~/.local/bin/` that will point to `tmtr.sh` inside the repo.
+It will create a wrapper script inside `~/.local/bin/` that will point to `src/main.sh` inside the repo.

 ### Uninstallation